VaultaFoundation/docs/native/07_node-operation/50_tutorials/10_watching-transfers.md

 If you want to get traces for blocks that were produced before you enabled the plugin, you will need to replay the chain from that block.

-> 🕔 **Want to replay from EOS EVM launch?**
+> 🕔 **Want to replay from Vaulta EVM launch?**
 >
-> If your aim is to get traces for transfers that happen on the EOS EVM, you can use a snapshot that was taken on or before
+> If your aim is to get traces for transfers that happen on the Vaulta EVM, you can use a snapshot that was taken on or before
 > 2023-04-05T02:18:09 UTC.
-That way you will be able to get traces for transfers that happened on the EOS EVM, but not
+That way you will be able to get traces for transfers that happened on the Vaulta EVM, but not
-> waste time replaying blocks that were produced before the EOS EVM launch.
+> waste time replaying blocks that were produced before the Vaulta EVM launch.

 ## SSD considerations